-Hive Server 2 has a limit on the number of tables in a database when handling the GetTables API call.
-When the number of tables in a database is above the limit it would either run into stack overflow error or timeout error.
-The exact limit and error depends on the JVM settings.
+Hive Server 2 has a limit on the number of tables that can be in a database when handling the GetTables API call.
+When the number of tables in a database is above the limit, the API call will return a stack overflow error or a timeout error.
+The exact limit and the error that appears depend on the JVM settings.